oullin/content/infrastructure/2025-10-29-turbocharging-web-performance-automated-early-hints.md

 # Turbocharging Web Performance: Automated HTTP 103 Early Hints in Our Latest Update

-I am excited to announce a significant enhancement to our web infrastructure, implemented through a recent Pull Request (PR #155: "feat: Add build-time Caddy early hints generation").
+I am excited to announce a significant enhancement to my site infrastructure, implemented through a recent Pull Request ([PR #155: "feat: Add build-time Caddy early hints generation"](https://github.com/oullin/web/pull/155)).
-This update introduces automated generation of **HTTP 103 Early Hints**, a powerful web standard that dramatically improves the perceived loading speed and overall user experience of our website.
+This update introduces automated generation of **HTTP 103 Early Hints**, a powerful web standard that dramatically improves the perceived loading speed and overall user experience of my website.

 While the technical details might seem complex, the core idea is simple: **we're teaching our web server to give your browser a "head start" on loading critical parts of our site.**